Real Estate Investing Blog

 The median sales price for homes in Chicago real estate market for Mar 1 to May 30 was $277,500 based on 5,053 home sales.
 The median rent per month for apartments in Chicago for Apr 28 to May 28 was $1,700.
 Average price per square foot for Chicago was $221, an increase of 1% compared to the same period last year.

-Rental Demand Is High – and So Are Rents
+1. Rental Demand In Chicago Is High And So Are Rents

 What makes Chicago such a hot market for rental real estate?
 Over 50% of the population rents.
 The large population of renters means that rental income for properties is far better than you’d see if you invested elsewhere in the country.
 Schaumberg reported slowing sales simply due to tight supply according due to data from the Chicago Association of Realtors; this drives many people forming new households or moving into the area to rent at whatever the market will bear.